NilankanBetal/my-portfolio-website/README.md

 # My portfolio website
-**The link is below**
+**The link is below.**

 # Welcome Note:
-Hello, I'm Nilanakan and welcome to the repository of my portfolio website, hosted on # GitHub.
+Hello, I'm Nilanakan and welcome to the repository of my portfolio website, hosted on #GitHub.

 # Current Status:
 Currently this website is deployed but in development stage.